Creating a virtual machine in Pouta

 Run puttygen and load the key you downloaded (it should be in the Downloads page).

 Set a password to the key.
 This is not compulsory, but advised.

 Save the key in ppk format, this is the default Putty format for keys.

 Now we can use this new in Putty to connect to a Virtual Machine.

 Run putty and load the ssh key.
 Go to Connection > SSH > Auth and under Private key file for authentication, use the Browse... button to select the proper .ppk file.

 Once the key is loaded, you will save the session.
 Go to the Session section and under Saved Sessions write the name of the new session and click save.

 Firewalls and security groups

-You can also open ports to all possible IP addresses.
-In that case, you would use "0.0.0.0/0" for the network:
+You can also open ports to all possible IP addresses by using

-- Deleting the default egress rules (allow any protocol to 0.0.0.0/0 and ::/0) in cPouta will cause disruption to the metadata service responsible for SSH key injections.
-If you want to limit egress traffic, you should at least allow outbound traffic to IP 169.254.169.254, TCP port 80 for SSH key injections to work.
+- Deleting the default egress rules (allow any protocol to 0.0.0.0/0 and ::/0) in cPouta will cause disruption in the metadata service responsible for SSH key injections.
+If you want to limit egress traffic, you should at least allow outbound traffic to IP 169.254.169.254, TCP port 80, for SSH key injections to work.